apple1417/apple1417.dev/bl3/hunt/index.md

   interesting.
 If you only needed a single variant, it's possible to finish Hemo in just two kills, whereas it takes an average of 25.46 Company Man drops to collect each variant (the Coupon collector's problem).
-This leads to decisions such as weighing the more drops per kill at high mayhem levels, against the quicker kill speed at lower levels, or the need to spend eridium vs being able to bleed out with Vermi still alive.
+This leads to decisions such as weighing the more drops per kill at high Mayhem Levels, against the quicker kill speed at lower levels, or the need to spend eridium vs being able to bleed out with Vermi still alive.
 In an optimized run, Hemo will tend to be last (so you can collect eridium throughout the rest of the competition), so this also means Hemo becomes a boss rush at the very end of the run, which just feels appropriate.